KimManjin/StructViT/README.md

-# StructViT
+# Learning Correlation Structures for Vision Transformers (CVPR'24)
-The official repository of the paper "Learning Correlation Structures for Vision Transformers" accepted to CVPR 2024.
+This repository is the official Pytorch implementation of "Learning Correlation Structures for Vision Transformers" by Manjin Kim, Paul Hongsuck Seo, Cordelia Schmid, and Minsu Cho.
+The code will be released soon.